How to Change an LLC Name in Texas? (Step by Step Guide)

 1. Choose A New Texas LLC Name

-The state expects:
+The state requires:

 • The business name must contain the words "Limited Liability Company" or the abbreviations "LLC, Ltd, Co, or LC."